spacetelescope/pandokia/doc/source/programming_db.rst

     If parameters is any other type, it is an error.

     It IS NOT permitted to have the character ':' in your sql, even if it occurs inside a string literal.
+The library does not check for this, but will likely choke on your query.

     It IS NOT permitted to have the character '%' in your sql, even if it occurs inside a string literal.
 This limitation is inherited from some of the DBAPI implementations.
+You may be able to get away with it, depending which DBAPI you are using, but your code will not be portable.

     Notably, you cannot use LIKE 'xxx%' but you can use LIKE :1 and pass a parameter of "xxx%".

 The return value is a cursor